casaubon42/NewLeftGraph/README.md

  - Reviews and magazine
  - Movements
  - Books
+ - Party

 ## Tools

 The [Neo4j](https://neo4j.com) graph database engine is used.
-It can be easily used as it is avaiable on [AWS marketplace](https://aws.amazon.com/marketplace/pp/B071P26C9D), neo4j has been choosen especially for its GUI and graph rendering.
+It can be easily used as it is available on [AWS marketplace](https://aws.amazon.com/marketplace/pp/B071P26C9D), neo4j has been choosen especially for its GUI and graph rendering as well as its request langage popularity (named 'cyher').

-Neo4j 3.0.1 is used.
+Neo4j 3.2.0 is used.